The Partial Secret Untold History

 The Desnoyer Fault

-Verifying Graffiti and once again the ideas and images (like a skuzzy cable being attached to an easy bake oven—that got a laugh) outweighed the character and heart of the piece.
+Jerry and I were once again drawing from the giant pile of ideas that we called Verifying Graffiti and once again the ideas and images (like a skuzzy cable being attached to an easy bake oven—that got a laugh) outweighed the character and heart of the piece.
 Don Cosgrove and Irene Ruderman did their best to try to get this stuff off the ground, but it was just kind of too stuffy and not totally baked.
 It was good practice ("a good outing for the troops" - Howard Koch, via Jerry) and a lesson about when ideas aren’t always stories.
 The core idea of St. Paul and Minneapolis being along a rift in time (The Desnoyer Fault, which is actually a street on the line between the cities) has something to it.
 I just don’t know what.

-It's Emerald Street on the East side of the Mississippi River that is the border between the Twin Cities.
+(It's Emerald Street on the East side of the Mississippi River that is the border between the Twin Cities.
 We had this idea that there was also a time fault there, so that, for example, if you crossed the line while listening to the radio you'd either miss a minute or add a minute to what you heard.
 It might have been a terrific audio effect, but never was written in to this part of the story.
 Desnoyer is the avenue on the other side of the railroad tracks from Emerald. -- Jerry)

 I sometimes want all the characters and all the ideas in a show to be new new new—never seen or heard from before--and sometimes that just doesn’t go anywhere.
 It got me to thinking about archetypes.
 The next year we’d play off of a number of different archetypes and hit a couple home runs.
 Yea for the ancient Greeks.